Meterbit/PIXLPAL-M1/README.md

-# PIXLPAL-M1
+# Pixlpal - Interactive AIoT Display

-PIXLPAL‑M1 is a collection of ESP‑IDF/Arduino applications designed for a 64×32 RGB LED matrix display.
-Each application runs as a standalone task that can be launched from a simple menu system or switched via BLE commands.
-The project demonstrates how to build network enabled visual gadgets such as clocks, news tickers and various API integrations for the PIXLPAL hardware platform.
+Pixlpal is a smart AIoT desktop companion with an interactive LED display.
+This Pixlpal repo is an ESP-IDF Project consisting of a collection of ESP‑IDF/Arduino components and applications designed for a 128×64 RGB LED matrix display.
+Each application runs as a standalone task that can be launched from the Android or iOS mobile app - "Pixlpal" via BLE commands.
+The project demonstrates how to build network enabled visual applications such as clocks, calendars, stocks and crypto tickers, AI-powered conversational assistant and various API integrations for the PIXLPAL hardware platform.

 ## Features